SCAR/antarctic-r-packages/antarctic.md

 - <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.

+### Ocean Colour

+Satellite reflectance data are a common basis for estimating chlorophyll-*a* and other phytoplankton parameters at ocean-basin scales.
+Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

+- [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.

 ### Biodiversity data

 - <pkg>robis</pkg> for marine data, <pkg>rgbif</pkg> for global biodiversity data. <pkg>spocc</pkg> wraps these and other occurrence data providers.

 - [obistools](https://github.com/iobis/obistools) and <pkg>scrubr</pkg> for quality-checking occurrence data.

-- a package for the data behind the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) is in planning: contact Grant Humphries
+- a package for the data behind the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) is in planning: contact Grant Humphries.

 ### Animal tracking

 Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
 See the [spatiotemporal task view](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
 Of particular interest may be:

 - [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.

-### Ocean Colour

-Satellite reflectance data are a common basis for estimating chlorophyll-*a* and other phytoplankton parameters at ocean-basin scales.
-Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

-- [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.

 ### Miscellaneous